 Open Source · AI-Era Portfolio

-A high-conviction portfolio of 25 businesses with durable competitive advantages, scored systematically across moat strength, growth trajectory, and live valuation.
-Built to compound wealth in the AI era — not just track it.
+A high-conviction portfolio of 25 businesses scored across moat strength, growth trajectory, and live valuation — built to compound in the AI era.

 25